julians1966/MB-600-Dynamics-365-Power-Platform-Solution-Architect/Instructions/Labs/LAB_01_ALM.md

     **Continue**. *Replace lastname with your last name, MM current month and YY current year.*

+    **Note:** For some users, the DevOps Organization is automatically created using your username.
+	This is OK and you do not need to rename the Organization.

     **Note:** For some users, this page has a heading “We need a few more details”.
 Ensure that you enter the organization name and not miss this step.